DevSecOpsSamples/athena-sqs-apigw/README.md

 4. To re-execute the failed queries, send messages from the dead letter queue to the athena-query queue.

-   Lambda(athena-deadletter-query-executor) is invoked every 1-minute by EventBridge Rule.
+   athena-deadletter-query-executor Lambda is invoked every 1-minute by EventBridge Rule.

    SQS(athena-query-deadletter) → Lambda(athena-deadletter-query-executor) → enqueue SQS(athena-query)